abdeoliveira/simplecron/README.md

 task, period, mode, command
 ```

-Note columns are separated by commas.

-`task` can be anything since it is just a control name for your jobs.
+`task` is simply a control name for your jobs and can be any value.

-`period` is the time interval between runs of the job (see `config-example`),
+`period` specifies the interval between job executions (refer to `config-example`).

-`mode` determines the way elapsed time is
-computed.
-There are two possibilities: `clock` and `uptime`.
-The former
+`mode` defines how elapsed time is calculated, with two options: `clock` and `uptime`.

-uses the time as given by the `date` command (which should match the
+* `clock` uses the system time from the `date` command, which reflects the actual time.

-actual time) while the latter accounts the time in which the computer was
+* `uptime` measures only the time the computer was actively running, excluding sleep periods.

-actually running, i.e. without taking into account sleep time.
-`command` is any command suitable for your system.
+`command` is any valid system command that your environment supports.

 3. Lines containing hashtags (`#`) **anywehre** are ignored.

 # Usage